wilfre90dev/wc-cuba-places/readme.txt

 = Automatic installation =

 1. Go to your **Dashboard » Plugins » Add new**
-2. In the search form write **"WooCommerce: provincias y municipios para Cuba"**
+2. In the search form write **"WC: provincias y municipios para Cuba"**
 3. When the search return the result, click on the **Install Now** button
 4. Finally, click on the **Activate** button
 5. Enjoy the plugin!